s0liton/okta-nodejs-express-docker/README.md

 | [Custom Login Page](/custom-login) | An application server that uses the Okta Sign-In Widget on a custom login page within the application, then creates a cookie session for the user in the Express application. | Traditional web applications with server-side rendered pages. |
 | [Resource Server](/resource-server) | This is a sample API resource server that shows you how to authenticate requests with access tokens that have been issued by Okta. | Single-Page applications. |

+## How to Use
+The docker image is ready to deploy.
+The Dockerfile present in the root directory will start the Custom Okta Login Page example.
+Optionally, Okta-Hosted Login and Resource Server examples are available in their respective sub-folders.

+Run containers however you'd like, exposing port 8080.
+For example: sudo docker run -p 8080:8080 solitonradar/okta-nodejs-express-login

 ## Running the tests

 Before running the tests you will need to gather values for ALL required environment variables.